shpasser/GaeSupportL5/README.md

 `php artisan gae:setup` command. `routes.php` has to be generated using `php artisan route:cache` command.

-Cache related options are supported on GAE and/or in local environment as long as `memcached` service is installed and running.
+Cache related options are:
+- supported on GAE and/or in local environment as long as `memcached` service is present,
+- disabled while executing `php artisan gae:setup` command.

 Additionally the initialization of GSC bucket can be skipped to boost the performance.
 In order to do so, set the following option in the `app.yaml` file: